rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 You will need to:

 4. Enable token for trading: (only one time) Similarly to other protocols like Uniswap, you need to set an allowance.
 After this, you can trade.
 Learn more [here](https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/1.-set-allowance-for-the-sell-token)
-5. Get a price/fee quote from the API: Fees are only paid if the trade is executed (you don’t pay for failed transactions).
-So this fee covers the settlement of the transaction on-chain.
+5. Get a price/fee quote from the API: [Protocol fees](../overview/definitions) are only paid if the trade is executed (you don’t pay for failed transactions).
+So this protocol fee covers the settlement of the transaction on-chain.
 Learn more [here](https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/2.-query-the-fee-endpoint)
 6. Sign the order using your wallet: Orders are just your signed intent to trade at a desired price or better before some expiration time.
 You sign orders with your web3 wallet.
 Learn more [here](https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/4.-signing-the-order)
 7. Post the signed order to the API: Signed orders are posted to the API, so the order can be executed.
 Read more [here](https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/5.-placing-the-order)